yqueau/normal_integration/README.md

  * mask: binary mask of the area of interest (matrix)
  * lambda: field of regularization weights for depth prior (matrix)
  * z0: depth prior (matrix)
-- Discontinuity-preserving methods require a few other settings, see demo 4 for details.
+- Discontinuity-preserving methods and Horn and Brook's one require a few other settings, see demo 1 and 3 for details.

 ## References